-Delaney, P.J.
+Wise, J.

-{¶1} Appellant Robert W. Petrone appeals from the April 18, 2012 Judgment Entry of the Stark County Court of Common Pleas overruling his motion for leave to file a motion for new trial on the basis of newly-discovered evidence.
-Appellee is the State of Ohio.
+- {¶1} Appellant Robert W. Petrone appeals from the October 3, 2013 and October 11, 2013, Judgment Entries of the Stark County Court of Common Pleas overruling his second and third motions for leave to file a motion for new trial on the basis of newly-discovered evidence. - {¶2} Appellee is the State of Ohio.